+The Company applies the PAA to simplify the measurement of insurance contracts.
 The Company applied judgement in assessing the onerous groups' profitability and the remeasurement of loss component.
 For groups of contracts that are onerous, the liability for remaining coverage is determined by the fulfilment cash flows.